 Within the park is another historical gem hidden behind the reconstructed walls of Fort Foster.
 The original fort was built by soldiers, sailors and militia to protect a bridge along the Fort King Military road, used as a supply route during the Second Seminole War.

-While you are here, visit the Interpretive Center, take a dip in the pool that is opened seasonally, get in a good workout with the new exercise trail around the paved park drive, or just relax near the beautiful Hillsborough River.
+While you are here, visit the Fort Foster Interpretive Center, get in a good workout with the new exercise trail around the paved park drive or just relax near the beautiful Hillsborough River.

-Stop by the poolside cafe for a bite to eat, rent a bike or canoe, pick up your souvenirs or grab the items you forgot to pack at the camp store.
-You’ll also find several pavilions throughout the park that may be reserved for your special occasions, like getting friends together for parties, reunions, weddings or just a simple picnic.
-Fishing is also a popular year-round activity.
+Fishing is a popular year-round activity.
 Bring your valid freshwater fishing license for fishing along the beautiful Hillsborough River.
 The river’s shore is for fishing only.
-Please help us protect our rapids and shoreline, no swimming in these areas.
+Help us protect our rapids and shoreline by not swimming in these areas.